How to Use a Generator During a Power Outage

 The ignition switch is what powers the spark plug.
 When the ignition switch is off, the spark plug has no power, keeping it from starting the engine.

-4. Push the starter or pull the cord.
+4. Push the start button or pull the recoil cord.

 Before you start to make any connections, let the engine warm up for a few seconds.
 Some generators may require a longer warmup period.